-Applicants must first register and pay the appropriate registration fee prior to submitting an application.
+Applicants must first register and pay the appropriate registration fee and deposit prior to submitting an application.

-Please allow up to four weeks for the consideration of your request.
+Please allow up to two weeks for the consideration of new requests.
 Note that incomplete applications cannot be considered.

 The amount of any financial aid award will be deducted from the recipient’s total tuition charges.
 Any balance and all applicable fees (e.g., registration and materials fees) must be paid in full, or a payment plan selected by August 27, 2021 for academic year awards and by June 19, 2021 for SAP awards.